$1.63 Earnings Per Share Expected for PJT Partners Inc. (NYSE:PJT) This Quarter

-Wall Street analysts expect PJT Partners Inc. (NYSE:PJT) to post earnings per share (EPS) of $1.63 for the current fiscal quarter, Zacks reports.
-Two analysts have issued estimates for PJT Partners’ earnings.
+Analysts expect PJT Partners Inc. (NYSE:PJT) to post earnings of $1.63 per share for the current fiscal quarter, according to Zacks Investment Research.
+Two analysts have provided estimates for PJT Partners’ earnings.
 The lowest EPS estimate is $1.52 and the highest is $1.73.
-PJT Partners reported earnings of $1.81 per share in the same quarter last year, which would indicate a negative year over year growth rate of 9.9%.
+PJT Partners reported earnings of $1.81 per share during the same quarter last year, which indicates a negative year over year growth rate of 9.9%.
 The business is scheduled to announce its next quarterly earnings report on Tuesday, February 1st.

-On average, analysts expect that PJT Partners will report full year earnings of $4.55 per share for the current fiscal year, with EPS estimates ranging from $4.44 to $4.65.
-For the next financial year, analysts forecast that the business will post earnings of $5.39 per share, with EPS estimates ranging from $5.32 to $5.45.
-Zacks Investment Research’s earnings per share calculations are a mean average based on a survey of sell-side research firms that that provide coverage for PJT Partners.
+According to Zacks, analysts expect that PJT Partners will report full year earnings of $4.55 per share for the current year, with EPS estimates ranging from $4.44 to $4.65.
+For the next financial year, analysts forecast that the firm will report earnings of $5.39 per share, with EPS estimates ranging from $5.32 to $5.45.
+Zacks’ EPS averages are a mean average based on a survey of sell-side research analysts that follow PJT Partners.

-PJT Partners (NYSE:PJT) last issued its quarterly earnings data on Tuesday, October 26th.
-The financial services provider reported $0.98 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $1.22 by ($0.24).
+PJT Partners (NYSE:PJT) last released its quarterly earnings results on Tuesday, October 26th.
+The financial services provider reported $0.98 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.22 by ($0.24).
 PJT Partners had a return on equity of 28.61% and a net margin of 11.73%.
-During the same quarter in the prior year, the company earned $1.36 earnings per share.
+During the same period in the prior year, the company posted $1.36 EPS.

-In other PJT Partners news, Director Grace Reksten Skaugen purchased 500 shares of the company’s stock in a transaction that occurred on Thursday, November 4th.
-The shares were bought at an average cost of $84.30 per share, for a total transaction of $42,150.00.
-The purchase was disclosed in a filing with the SEC, which is available at this link.
-Corporate insiders own 3.20% of the company’s stock.
+In other PJT Partners news, Director Grace Reksten Skaugen acquired 500 shares of the business’s stock in a transaction on Thursday, November 4th.
+The stock was purchased at an average price of $84.30 per share, with a total value of $42,150.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+3.20% of the stock is currently owned by corporate insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Captrust Financial Advisors lifted its stake in PJT Partners by 88.2% in the 1st quarter.
-Captrust Financial Advisors now owns 687 shares of the financial services provider’s stock worth $46,000 after purchasing an additional 322 shares in the last quarter.
-William Blair Investment Management LLC purchased a new stake in PJT Partners in the 2nd quarter worth approximately $59,000.
-Rockefeller Capital Management L.P. lifted its stake in PJT Partners by 83.1% in the 3rd quarter.
-Rockefeller Capital Management L.P. now owns 1,097 shares of the financial services provider’s stock worth $86,000 after purchasing an additional 498 shares in the last quarter.
-O Shaughnessy Asset Management LLC lifted its stake in PJT Partners by 24.0% in the 3rd quarter.
-O Shaughnessy Asset Management LLC now owns 1,867 shares of the financial services provider’s stock worth $148,000 after purchasing an additional 361 shares in the last quarter.
-Finally, First Horizon Advisors Inc. lifted its stake in PJT Partners by 1,399.4% in the 3rd quarter.
-First Horizon Advisors Inc. now owns 2,669 shares of the financial services provider’s stock worth $211,000 after purchasing an additional 2,491 shares in the last quarter.
-Institutional investors and hedge funds own 66.83% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Advisory Services Network LLC increased its position in PJT Partners by 2.0% in the 3rd quarter.
+Advisory Services Network LLC now owns 7,762 shares of the financial services provider’s stock valued at $614,000 after buying an additional 150 shares in the last quarter.
+Exchange Traded Concepts LLC lifted its holdings in shares of PJT Partners by 2.2% in the second quarter.
+Exchange Traded Concepts LLC now owns 7,352 shares of the financial services provider’s stock valued at $525,000 after purchasing an additional 157 shares in the last quarter.
+Rhumbline Advisers lifted its holdings in shares of PJT Partners by 0.6% in the second quarter.
+Rhumbline Advisers now owns 27,417 shares of the financial services provider’s stock valued at $1,957,000 after purchasing an additional 167 shares in the last quarter.
+Prudential Financial Inc. increased its position in shares of PJT Partners by 5.3% during the second quarter.
+Prudential Financial Inc. now owns 3,344 shares of the financial services provider’s stock valued at $238,000 after acquiring an additional 169 shares during the last quarter.
+Finally, Susquehanna Fundamental Investments LLC increased its position in shares of PJT Partners by 4.3% during the second quarter.
+Susquehanna Fundamental Investments LLC now owns 4,430 shares of the financial services provider’s stock valued at $316,000 after acquiring an additional 184 shares during the last quarter.
+Institutional investors own 66.83% of the company’s stock.

 The firm also recently declared a quarterly dividend, which will be paid on Wednesday, December 22nd.
-Investors of record on Wednesday, December 8th will be paid a dividend of $0.05 per share.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.24%.
+Investors of record on Wednesday, December 8th will be paid a $0.05 dividend.
+This represents a $0.20 dividend on an annualized basis and a yield of 0.25%.
 The ex-dividend date is Tuesday, December 7th.
-PJT Partners’s payout ratio is currently 4.54%.
+PJT Partners’s dividend payout ratio (DPR) is presently 4.54%.

 PJT Partners, Inc is a holding company, which engages in the provision of advisory-investment solutions.
 It specializes in strategic advisory, shareholder engagement, restructuring and special situations and private fund advisory and placement services to corporations, financial sponsors, institutional investors, and governments.